-(1) These are non-IFRS measures with no standardized meaning under IFRS.
-For further information and a detailed reconciliation, please refer to the section in this MD&A titled "Non-IFRS Measures".

-(2) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants in all periods.
+- (1) These are non-IFRS measures with no standardized meaning under IFRS.
+For further information and a detailed reconciliation, please refer to the section in this MD&A titled "Non-IFRS Measures". - (2) "The certain non-cash items excluded" refers to the "Share-based Payments" and "Write-down of Mineral Properties". - (3) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants in all periods.